- By Amanda Ennes

-What is the Celpe-Bras?
+What is Celpe-Bras?

 Celpe-Bras is an exam foreigners can take to officially validate their knowledge of the Portuguese language.
 It is the only official proficiency certificate of Brazilian Portuguese as a foreign language recognized by the Brazilian government.

 This exam is a formal certification of a person’s level in the Portuguese language used by businesses and educational institutions worldwide.
 It is required in order to be considered for admission as a grad or post-grad student in any Brazilian university.
-The Celpe-Bras exam is mandatory for all international students in order to enroll and might also be required by certain companies.
+The Celpe-Bras exam is mandatory for all international students in order to enroll in universities and might also be required by certain companies.

 How does it work?

-Written part (Three-hour exam): You’ll need to complete four components: video and audio comprehension, written production and two essays.
+Written part (Three-hour exam): You’ll need to complete four components: video and audio comprehension; written production; and two essays.
 In this part, your level of Portuguese will be evaluated as well as your comprehension and understanding of audio.

 Oral part (20-minute exam): Interview-style exam with two evaluators.
 They are going to ask you about your personal interests and current Brazilian affairs.